Subscribe to the City of Stories newsletter

 – Make sure you have a mask

 – Know where you can use a toilet

 – Be aware most shops, public transport and car parks may only take card payments

-Strict physical distancing is in operation on public transport and from 15 June face coverings when travelling are mandatory, but public transport is available.
+Public transport is available.
+When you travel, you’ll need to wear a face covering, and follow the rules for physical distancing.
 Be aware that there will be a reduced capacity on public transport so you may have to wait longer than usual to get on a bus or train.
 This includes Park & Ride bus services.

-Some City Council car parkshttps://www.norwich.gov.uk/directory/1031/car_parks/category/133/categoryInfo/9 remain open, including St Andrews – see here for details.
-The Forum car park will open 15 June as will Intu Chapelfield.
-Car parks will also have physical distancing in force so please be aware there may be reduced capacity for parking spaces – most will also only take card payments.
-Please check individual car park websites for full details.
+Car parks will also have physical distancing in force so please be aware there may be reduced capacity for parking spaces – most will also only take card payment

-We understand many visitors to the city will be keen to know what toilet facilities will be open.
-This information changes daily, at the discretion of the manager of each facility.
+Most toilets are now open to the public, but we recommend checking in advance to be sure.
 The best way to check which toilets will be open is to visit the website of the shop or premises you intend to visit (for public toilets please see Norwich City Council website).

 Physical distancing and improved cleanliness will also apply to toilets so please expect a queue.
 Don’t leave it to the last minute – you don’t want to be caught short!